 Radiation therapy may have side effects like nausea and fatigue.
 It may cause skin redness and irritation where the energy beams are focused, like your abdomen and groin.
 Radiation therapy may impact fertility and temporarily reduce sperm counts.
 Your doctor will be able to advise you on options for preserving your fertility before starting radiation therapy.

-The Reyna Cancer Center offers radiation therapy for testicular cancer.
+San Antonio Cancer Center offers radiation therapy for testicular cancer.

 This treatment uses drugs to kill cancer cells.
 Chemotherapy flows through your body and kills any cancer cells that have migrated away from the original cancer site.